 Step 9: Remove the hot Dutch oven pot from your oven (be sure to handle the pot with oven mitts).
 Use the paper to pick up the dough and place it inside the Dutch oven pot so there is some overhang of paper.

-Step 10: Bake your bread for 25 minutes.
+Step 10: Bake the cinnamon bread with raisins for 25 minutes.

-Step 11: Once your bread is golden brown and done baking, remove the Dutch oven pot from the oven.
+Step 11: Once the top of the loaf is a deep golden brown and done baking, remove the Dutch oven pot from the oven.
 Using your oven mitt, tilt the pot slightly by holding the handle, then use your other hand to grab the paper and easily slide the bread out of the pot.

-Step 12: Discard the paper, and place your bread on a wire rack.
+Step 12: Discard the paper and place your bread on a wire cooling rack.
 Let the bread cool for 1-2 hours before slicing.
 Be sure to wait for slicing until the bread loaf is cooled completely.

 - Use dried cranberries, dried blueberries, or goji berries instead of raisins